-Have you every wondered why the moon changes, or what it would be like to live on the moon?
-Learn all about what its like on the moon and the moon phases.
+Have you ever wondered why the moon changes, or what it would be like to live on the moon?
+Learn all about what it's like on the moon and the moon phases.
 Students will listen to Phases of the Moon and participate in a yummy Oreo activity to visually show each moon phase.
+Please make us aware of any food allergies for this program.